Sight Doesn’t Necessarily Guarantee That You Can SEE

 As we consider testimonies about Jesus, consider the account of the time he restored the sight of a man born blind, recorded in John 9.
-Because he was healed on the Sabbath, the religious keepers of the law were offended about his healing.
-They cross-examined him aggressively, trying to get him to join them in condemning his healer for working on the Sabbath.
+Because he was healed on the Sabbath, the religious law-keepers were offended about his healing.
+The Pharisees cross-examined him aggressively, trying to find out who committed this egregious Sabbath violation.
+They even tried to get him to join them in condemning his healer for working on the Sabbath.
 The man didn’t really know much about his benefactor, but instead he rejoiced in his new ability to see!

 “A second time they summoned the man who had been blind.
 “Give glory to God by telling the truth,” they said.
 “We know this man is a sinner.”
 He replied, “Whether he is a sinner or not, I don’t know.
 One thing I do know.
 I was blind but now I see!”
 (John 9:24-25 NIV) Here in John 9, Jesus heals a man who had been blind since birth.
 The common supposition around the temple would have been that he was born in sin, or that his parents committed some heinous sin that made them deserving of such a tragedy.